shailygaur111/shailygaur111/README.md

 - 🌱 I’m currently working on **improving my skills**

-- 🔭 Well, I am Shaily Gaur motivated Postgraduate student pursuing my MBA  in the specialisation HR from the KIET.
+- 🔭 Well, I am Shaily Gaur motivated Postgraduate student pursuing my MBA with specialisation in HR from the KIET.
 - ⚡ I have a keen interest in Personnel Management.

 - 💻 I have done some projects.